Dodgers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in nine of their past 10 games and have won five of those contests.
+- The Dodgers have played as the favorite in nine of their past 10 games and won six of those contests.

 - In their last 10 games with a total, the Dodgers and their opponents are 6-4-0 when it comes to hitting the over.